Sanglorian/orcus/Orcus Classes and Powers - current.md

 ### Class Features

-**Automatic Reflexes (11th level):** You can spend an action point as a free action.
-You can use two at-will powers as a standard action with this action point.
+**Automatic Reflexes (11th level):** When you use an action point, you can use two at-will attack powers with the extra action.

 **Waste of Skill (11th level):** If you score a critical hit with a daily attack power, and the creature you hit was the only target, the power is not expended.

-**They Thought You Missed (16th level):** If you miss with any attack roll without a miss effect with a ranged weapon, you still inflict damage equal to your Dexterity modifier.
+**They Thought You Missed (16th level):** When you make an attack with a ranged weapon that misses, you still inflict damage equal to your Dexterity modifier.

 ### Powers